 (e) Any more stringent limitations required to comply with any other state or federal law or regulation.

 (2) Prior to promulgation of regulations by the administrator setting forth effluent standards or limitations, or standards of performance pursuant to the act, the director may impose standards, limitations, or conditions in an Ohio NPDES permit necessary to ensure compliance with Chapter 6111. of the Revised Code and the act.

 (B) Interim limitations.
-Except as provided in paragraph (D) of this rule, the director may establish the maximum levels of pollutants that may be discharged during the period of the compliance program.
+Except as provided in paragraph (F) of this rule, the director may establish limits on the levels of pollutants that may be discharged during the period of the compliance program.